huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 ## `cached_download`

-The `cached_download` method is useful for downloading and caching a file on your local disk.
+`cached_download` is useful for downloading and caching a file on your local disk.
 Once stored in your cache, you don't have to redownload the file the next time you use it. `cached_download` is a hands-free solution for staying up to date with new file versions.
 When a downloaded file is updated in the repository, `huggingface_hub` will automatically download and store it for you.

 Begin by retrieving your file URL with `hf_hub_url`, and then pass the specified URL to `cached_download` to download the file: